Personal Website logo

 • Reliable data layer (PostgreSQL + Prisma)

-• Secure authentication (Auth.js)
+• Secure authentication (Better Auth)

 Next.js: The Backbone of Modern React Apps